 Shown to the right are the three sodium absorption and emission process and the emission lines.
 Atomic p-orbitals are in fact split into two energy levels for the multiple spins of the electron.
-The energy level is so small however that a single line observed.
-A high resolution would show the line as a doublet.

-COURSE NAME: PHYSICAL METHODS IN CHEMISTRY UNIT-3 Circular Dichroism and Optical Rotatory Dispersion BATCH: 2017
+COURSE NAME: PHYSICAL METHODS IN CHEMISTRY UNIT-3 Circular Dichroism and Optical Rotatory Dispersion BATCH: 2018